The Sacrament of Baptism

 Please call at least one month prior to Baptism.
 Class by arrangement with our Pastor.

-Parents who want their daughters and sons baptized should contact the parish office.
+Parents who want their sons daughters baptized should contact the parish office.
 There is a brief period of instruction for the parents and sponsors (Godparents) for the first child.
 Infant baptisms are usually celebrated during or following a weekend Mass.

 The Sacrament of Reconciliation